 You may have visitors any time of day.
-Our buildings are open 24 hours a day, and your visitors are welcome to come when it is convenient.
-If you have a family member who would like to stay with you, please let our staff know and we will do our best to accommodate.
+Our buildings are open 24 hours a day, and your visitors are welcome to visit when it is convenient for both of you.

 Can family members stay overnight?

-Yes, family members can stay overnight.
-Some of our suites come with a pull out couch so that your loved one can be comfortable.
+Yes, family members may stay overnight with the approval of the adminstrator.
 Please let your nurse know if you have a family member who would like to stay.

 What types of gifts or items should visitors bring?